House of Orléans: French Revolution

 At the time of the French Revolution, Philippe-Egalité, was the only person of the royal family to actively support the revolution.

 He went so far as to vote for the execution of his cousin, Louis XVI, an act which earned him popularity among the revolutionaries, and the undying hostility of many French monarchists.
 He remained in prison until October, the beginning of the Reign of Terror.
 He was shortlisted for a trial on 3 October, and effectively tried and guillotined in the space of one day, on the orders of Maximilien Robespierre.

 Most of the Orléans family were forced to flee.
 The new Duke of Orléans had fled to Austria several months previously, triggering the arrest of his father.
 His brother, the Duke of Montpensier, would die in England, and his sister fled to Switzerland after being imprisoned for a while.
 The youngest brother, Louis-Charles, Count of Beaujolais, was thrown into a prison in the south of France (Fort-Saint-Jean in Marseille) in 1793, but later escaped to the United States.
 He too died in exile.
 Of the Orléans, only the widow of Philippe Egalité was able to remain in France unhindered until, in 1797 she, too, was banished to Spain along with the few remaining Bourbons who still lived in France.

-In 1814 during the Bourbon Restoration, the three remaining members of the family, the Duke of Orléans, his mother and sister, returned to Paris.
+In 1814 during the First Bourbon Restoration, the three remaining members of the family, the Duke of Orléans, his mother and sister, returned to Paris.
 The family's properties and titles were returned to them by Louis XVIII.